-I had actually looked into dragonboating after my diagnosis back in 2013 but didn’t think I wanted to participate in any type of support group type activities at that time.
-Fast forward 6 years later as I was crossing the Race for the Cure 5K finish line, and a Hearts of Steel team member handed me a flier about the team.
-About a month later I was paddling in the dragonboat and I was hooked!
-Not only is it fun, and is a complete body workout, but this group of women are a great support and so much fun to be around!
+I had actually looked into dragon boating after my diagnosis back in 2013 but didn’t think I wanted to participate in any type of support group type activities at that time.
+Fast forward 6 years later as I was crossing the Race for the Cure 5K finish line, a Hearts of Steel team member handed me a flier about the team.
+About a month later I was paddling in the dragon boat and I was hooked!
+Not only is it fun, and is a complete body workout, but this group of women is a great support and so much fun to be around!
 I highly recommend giving dragon boating a try, it has been such a positive experience for so many survivors/thrivers!
-I also recommend this team as an oncology nurse and a survivor, activity and support are so important for survivorship.
+I also recommend this team as an oncology nurse and a survivor, activity, and support are so important for survivorship.

-“This team has been a game changer for me!
-I was truly struggling with post treatment life.
-My body had changed so much and I felt so limited to what I could do.
-Then I joined the team for a paddle and I found me again!
+“This team has been a game-changer for me!
+I was truly struggling with post-treatment life.
+My body had changed so much and I felt so limited in what I could do.
+Then I joined the team for a paddle and I found myself again!
 This is my happy place!”

 “Before I began dragon boating my bone density had dropped just into the Osteoporosis range.
 2 years on the river —- no drugs or big changes in diet — and I am well above that range!!